inpsyde/wp-app-container/README.md

 ```

-## Crafted by Inpsyde

-The team at [Inpsyde](https://inpsyde.com) is engineering the Web since 2006.

 ## License

-Copyright (c) 2019 Inpsyde GmbH

-This library is released under ["GPL 2.0 or later" License](LICENSE).
+This repository is a free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
+See [LICENSE](./LICENSE) for complete license.

 ## Contributing